Fat Polygonal Partitions with Applications to Visualization and Embeddings: Analysis of greedy partitions

 \section{Analysis of greedy partitions}

 We now turn our attention to the greedy method, which at each step chooses a cut $c$ that minimizes the maximum aspect ratio of the two subpolygons resulting from the cut.
 The main component of our proof that polygonal partitions with good properties exist will be the following lemma.
 It shows that there is always a way to cut a polygon into two smaller polygons of required areas so that the aspect ratios of the new subpolygons are bounded.

+Note that the lemma requires that the number of vertices in the polygon be bounded.
+If the number of vertices is unbounded, the polygon may become arbitrarily close to a circle.
+In this case there is no good cut if one of the resulting polygons has to be much smaller than the other.

 The proof of the lemma is long and consists of a case analysis.
+An impatient reader may prefer to omit the proof and move directly to Theorem~\ref{theorem:plane_partition}.

 \begin{lemma}[Good cuts] Let $P\subset \mathbb{R}^2$ be a convex polygon with $k$ vertices, and let $a\in (0,1/2]$.
 Then $P$ can be partitioned into two convex polygons $P_1$ and $P_2$ such that \begin{itemize} \item Each of the $P_1$ and $P_2$ has at most $k+1$ vertices. \item $\area(P_1) = a \cdot \area(P)$, and $\area(P_2) = (1-a) \cdot \area(P)$. \item $ \max\{\ar(P_1), \ar(P_2)\} \leq \max\left\{\ar(P)\left(1+\frac{6}{k}\right), k^8\right\} $. \end{itemize} \end{lemma}